KarunyaGupta/Springboot-backend/README.md

 3. Enter the expense number to delete
 4. Expense will be removed from the list

-### Exiting the Application
+### Logout or Exit

-1. Choose option `5`
+1. Choose `5` to log out and return to the authentication menu
-2. Application will display "Goodbye!" and exit
+2. Choose `6` to exit the application

 ## 🔍 Code Structure Explanation